autodistill/autodistill-base-model-template/README.md

 # Autodistill Base Model Template

-**Note: Before you start building a Base Model, check out our
+**⚠️ Note: Before you start building a Base Model, check out our [Available Models](https://docs.autodistill.com/#available-models) directory to see if a model is already being implemented.
+If your desired model is being implemented, check the [Autodistill](https://github.com/autodistill/autodistill) GitHub Issues for progress.
+We encourage you to offer support to models you want to see in Autodistill if work is already being done on them.**

 This repository contains a template for use in creating a Base Model for [Autodistill](https://github.com/autodistill/autodistill).